Homework 5

 Organizing Code

-problem, write at least three Rackunit expressions to test
+each problem, write at least three Rackunit expressions to

-your solution.
-Depending on the type of value that the
+test your solution.
+Depending on the type of value that

 Put any helper functions you write for a problem just after the main function in your solution.
-You are not required to write any helper functions.
+You are not required to write any helper functions not specified by the problem.

 Problems